alcesalces11331/alcesalces11331.github.io/_posts/2018-11-12-following_returns.markdown

 In practice, I'll be honest, I use it as a beacon to pave the path to the result.
 I know where I'm going and what I need to end up with.
 Then, it's a bit of a sandwich: starting simultaneously at both ends and working towards the middle.
 This helps by ensuring more of your functions are *pure* functions.

 ## Why rely on a program to do what you can do for yourself?

+In the second half of this blog post, I want to discuss the definition of a *pure* function from a broader point of view.
+By definition a pure function is:
+> If a pure function is repeatedly invoked with the same set of arguments, the function will always return the same result.
+Its behavior is predictable.
+Additionally, invoking the function has no external side-effects such as making a network or database call or altering any object(s) passed to it as an argument.

+This definition should be refined to say:
+> If a pure function is repeatedly invoked with the same set of arguments, the funciton will always **act the same way although returning different results**.
+Additionally, invoking the function has no external side-effects such as making a network or database call or altering any object(s) passed to it as an argument.

+This begs a slight alteration to an impure function:
+> the return value is not predictable, and invoking the function might make network or database calls or alter any objects passed in as arguments.

+to:
+> invoking the function might make network or database calls or alter any objects passed in as arguments.

+thus maintaining system consistency while allowing random processes, i.e., *desired effects* to occur.
+The separation along the lines of "making database calls or altering any objects passed in as arguments" presents a cleaner interpretation to the ever evolving nature of programming while allowing the use of *pure* and *impure* nomenclature.

+###### However, I may be overly particular about this.
+BUT I CARE.